Our 8 Best Gazebos & Marquees

 Lorca gazebo is stylish and elegant, available in five colours and perfect for outdoor parties.
 The product comes with a sturdy powder-coated metal frame and a water-resistant roof canopy with an air vent.
 Matching side panels add elegance to the structure while the design is reminiscent of a Japanese pagoda.

-Ideal for residential use but also suitable for commercial purposes, this gazebo has a generous footprint and floor clearance.
+Ideal for residential use but also suitable for commercial purposes, this unit has a generous footprint and floor clearance.
 It measures 3m x 3m and has an overall height of 2.7m, while the 2m passage height is also generous.

 Roof braces, revetted feet and a powder-coated metal frame add robustness and resistance to the structure.
 Both the canopy and the side walls are made of water-repellent fabric and are easy to attach or take off thanks to the convenient Velcro straps.
-Ideal to use on the warmest days, this gazebo boasts an air vent that ensures an optimal air circulation.
+Ideal to use on the warmest days, this structure boasts an air vent that ensures an optimal air circulation.

 Assembling the gazebo is easy thanks to the secure plug connections while pre-drilled holes in the feet allow you to secure the party tent to the floor with screws.
 However, this is still a temporary structure unable to withstand storms or severe weather.